Kitware/HPCCloud/docs/dev-intro.md

 ESLint ensures that code style is followed and adhered to, we're extending [Airbnb's rules](https://github.com/airbnb/javascript).
 Webpack will throw errors if something is wrong.
 The basics are:

 - Tab width is two spaces.
-- No padding at the beginning or end of a function.
+- No line padding at the beginning or end of a function.
 - `var` must be declared at the top of the scope, use `const` or `let` otherwise.
-- Spaces surround properties in objects e.g. `{ foo:bar }`;
+- Spaces surround properties in objects, also one space before the value e.g. `{ foo: bar }`;
-- Commas after all properties in objects which are multiple lines.
+- Comma after the final property in objects which are declared over multiple lines.
 - Open brackets are on the same line as the declaration. e.g. `function qux() { \n`
 - Anonymous functions must be [ES6 arrow function](https://babeljs.io/docs/learn-es2015/#arrows-and-lexical-this).
 - String concatenation must be [ES6 string templates](https://babeljs.io/docs/learn-es2015/#template-strings).